XAU

 Palladium Price Through the Decades

-Palladium is perhaps the most volatile of all precious metals, with a price history defined by extreme supply concentration and a single dominant use case: gasoline catalytic converters.
-Roughly 80% of palladium demand comes from the auto industry, and approximately 40% of global supply comes from Russia (Norilsk Nickel) with another 35% from South Africa.
+Palladium's price history is defined by extreme supply concentration and a single dominant use case: gasoline catalytic converters.
+Roughly 80% of palladium demand comes from the auto industry.
+Approximately 40% of global supply comes from Russia (Norilsk Nickel), with another 35% from South Africa.
 This razor-thin supply-demand balance has produced some of the most dramatic price swings in commodity markets.

-• 2022 - Russia-Ukraine Spike to $3,440 ATHRussia's invasion of Ukraine in February 2022 sparks panic over sanctions on Russian palladium exports.
-Prices spike to an all-time high of approximately $3,440 per ounce in March 2022 before retreating as sanctions on metals were largely avoided and auto production slowed.
+Russia's invasion of Ukraine in February 2022 sparked panic over sanctions on Russian palladium exports.
+Prices spiked to an all-time high of approximately $3,440 per ounce in March 2022, then retreated as sanctions on metals were largely avoided and auto production slowed.

 Buy Palladium Online